jessp01/crash-course-in/courses/apt_dpkg_deb/apt_dpkg_deb.md

 $ ls -al /var/lib/dpkg/info/apache2*inst*
 ```

-The above command will output the pre/post-install config scripts invoked when install the `apache2` package.
+The above command will output the pre/post-install config scripts invoked when installing the `apache2` package.
 These will typically be shell scripts (though it's not a requirement and any language can be used).
 *dpkg* will run these scripts with certain arguments, depending on the operation that needs to run.